A lot of Franciscan theology is shown to be strongly focused on the Son, incarnate Word and Christ.

 The “persons” of the Trinity are distinguished by their relations of paternity, son and “spiration”.
 It was a general doctrinal and philosophical view that the Son is “generated” from the Father but the Spirit is “spirated”, meaning “breathed out” of God.
 This makes that characteristic link associated with the biblical texts of God’s breath that brings life.
 The original production of the Spirit in eternity comes from a single act of spiration from Father and Son.

-Although the Eastern Church speaks only of a procession of the Spirit from the Father only, Dun Scotus follows Western tradition that the Word/Son is also involved in the act of the production and spiration because the Son receives the will and power of production from the Father.
+Although the original Nicene -Constantinople creed, upheld by the Orthodox Church speaks only of a “procession” of the Spirit from the Father only, Dun Scotus follows the Western Catholic tradition that added that the Word/Son is also involved in the act of the production and spiration because the Son receives the will and power of production from the Father.
 The spiration of the Spirit is from an infinite act of the divine self-love of the divine essence and comes from the joint act of will of Father and Son.

 Because the Spirit comes from the Infinite divine essence it shares that infinity and shares in the divine memory.
 Both the Son and the Spirit love the divine essence as their proper focus because it is the most perfect object.
 Some had argued that the Father and Son loved each other because of the Spirit but Duns Scotus rejects this and insists they all love each other because of the divine essence.
 Love does not come only from the Spirit, it comes from their shared essence and existence as divine being.
 Thus the ultimate character of God is love and not the power of ruling.
 God is known and shown as self- giving lover.
 The Spirit is the breath of this love – breathed out into creation.